henriqpsantos/ghydra/README.md

 ## Configuration

-Ghydra uses a toml based configuration with the following style:
+Ghydra looks for a configuration file in `$HOME/ghydra/config.toml` or `$XDG_CONFIG_HOME/ghydra/config.toml` uses a toml based configuration with the following style:

 ```toml
 # You can also configure the colors from the top-level menu